 It is printed with a copy of the original proposal.
 Client profiles are added with their pictures.
 Ever see someone and you forget their name?
 Ouch!

-Beyond the essential stuff – always 2 suits, ties and shirts, even on 1 night stay trips.
+Beyond the essential stuff – always 2 suits, ties, and shirts, even on 1-night stay trips.
 Overkill you say?
-Last year I was preparing for a client meeting, sitting at my hotel desk and as I went to stand up, the desk draw handle snagged my left pants’ pocket and ripped the entire seam.
+Last year I was preparing for a client meeting, sitting at my hotel desk and as I went to stand up, the desk drawer handle snagged my left pants’ pocket and ripped the entire seam.
 Really, I can’t make this stuff up.

 And lots of it.
 Whether from your physical “one day I will get to” pile or on your tablet, pack lots of reading materials.
 After you have prepped for your meeting or presentation, you can either watch TV in your hotel room or read something that will propel your business forward.
 For me this week, it was a physical copy of Success Magazine and 2 books on the Kindle App on my MS Surface (Essentialism and Drive).